-Wallflux Clearinghouse removes click tracking from e-mails by replacing tracked links with their final destination.
+Wallflux Clearinghouse removes tracking from e-mails by replacing tracked content with its untracked origin.

 Below you see an example-message.
-The original in plain text and html, click tracking enabled, and the same e-mail cleared of click tracking through Wallflux Clearinghouse:
+The original in plain text and html, tracking enabled, and the same e-mail cleared of tracking through Wallflux Clearinghouse:

 This e-mail was sent by the Rathenau Institute, a Dutch institute which advices on science, technology and society.